 He says, “Oh is it now?
 All right,” he says, “you’re still under arrest!”

 “What for?!”
 I says.

-“For operating your 59 Fargo without licence and insurance.”
+“For operating your 59 Fargo without license and insurance.”

-And I says to him, I says, “The reason that haven’t got licence and insurance is because it is primarily an off-road vehicle!”
+And I says to him, I says, “The reason that haven’t got license and insurance is because it is primarily an off-road vehicle!”
 And he had to let me go on a technicality!